 Lush, green lawns are traditional, but many people are opting for lawn alternatives, which are often more sustainable, require less water, and are less time-consuming than regular turf.
-If you’re thinking about making the change, consider blue star creeper as grass alternative.
+If you’re thinking about making the change, consider blue star creeper as a grass alternative.
 Read on to learn more.

 Using Blue Star Creeper as a Lawn

 Blue star creeper ground cover (Isotoma fluviatilis) is a no-fuss plant that works well as a lawn substitute.
-It is also more than happy to fill in gaps between stepping stones, under shrubbery or over your spring-blooming bulbs.
+It is also more than happy to fill in gaps between stepping stones, under shrubbery, or over your spring-blooming bulbs.

 Considerations for Blue Star Creeper Lawns

 Blue star creeper sounds like a perfect plant and it definitely has much to offer.
 The plant stands up well in extreme weather, although it can look a little ragged and worse for wear during cold winters and hot summers.
 Blue star creeper is fuller and healthier if it gets a few hours of sunlight every day.

 Additionally, gardeners should be aware that blue star creeper is non-native to the United States.
 It has a tendency to spread quickly, which can be a good thing.
 However, the plant can become invasive in some situations, especially if it is overwatered or over-fertilized.
 Fortunately, wayward plants are relatively easy to pull.

 Blue star creeper requires very little care.
 Although the plant is very drought tolerant, it benefits from a bit of extra moisture in full sunlight or during hot, dry weather.

 An application of any general-purpose garden fertilizer before new growth emerges in spring will keep the plant well-nourished throughout the growing season.

 Shearing the plant down to about an inch (2.5 cm.) in autumn helps keep the plant tidy during the winter months.